ShizuVoice/qna-bot/README.md

 # QnA Bot
- A Discord bot that is purposely used for online class as a simple online "test paper" and a moderation bot.
+ A Discord bot that is used for online class as a simple online "test paper" and a moderation bot.

+ The true purpose for this bot is to use for school that doesn't have school website infrastructure.
+But simple and easy to manage test paper bot.

  Bot is still in development at this moment.